Why We Have a Thing for Oakland

 The Bay Area's Best Food

-Yes, Oakland is a foodie paradise.
-And get to the root of the matter, as it were, hit some of the city’s fabled farmer’s markets.
-Featuring gorgeous produce, specialty food sellers, local artisans and live entertainment, these are some of our favorites: Old Oakland in downtown Oakland’s historic district; Temescal in the city’s hipster hangout; Grand Lake on the northeast corner of Lake Merritt; and Jack London Square on the waterfront.
+Yes, Oakland is a foodie heaven.
+And get to the root of the matter, as it were, hit some of the fabled local farmer’s markets: Old Oakland in downtown Oakland’s historic district; Temescal in the city’s hipster hangout; Grand Lake on the northeast corner of Lake Merritt; and Jack London Square on the waterfront.

 Secret Redwood Hikes

 Amazingly, there’s a redwood forest hidden away just a few miles from downtown Oakland, where you can work off all those amazing eats—or simply peace out.
 Because Redwood Regional Park is (for now) all but unknown, you’ll find few fellow visitors on its miles of ethereal trails, each lined with 150-foot Sequoia sempervirens.

 No need to trek to Napa or Sonoma for great wineries: Oakland boasts its own robust wine scene, as you’ll discover on the Urban Wine Trail, a circuit of about 10 stops near Downtown and Jack London Square.
 Don’t miss Dashe Cellars, Periscope Cellars, Rosenblum Cellars and Stage Left Cellars.